j-freddy/j-freddy.github.io/_posts/2023-10-04-how-to-hypnotise-yourself.md

 </div>

 Let's try another experiment: fixate on the cross near the screen without looking anywhere else.
-After some time, the colours start fading or completely disappear.
+After some time, the colours start to fade or completely disappear.

 <img src="{{img_dir}}troxler-effect.jpg"